Does your company have status quo managers or managers who lead?

 Consider the potential impact of more engaged employees on critical factors for your business such as customer acquisition, satisfaction and retention, productivity and profitability, and a sense of safety and well-being.

-Who is hired or promoted to be a manager in your own company?
+Who is hired or promoted to be status quo managers in your own company?
 Take a good look around your organization.

 - Are you promoting individuals to a manager role as a reward for prior success in an un-related or non-management role?